-Pests can be, well, pests.
-There are a lot of ways to get rid of them and keep them away for good, but a lot of insecticides and pesticides include harsh chemicals that aren’t good for the environment.
+Garden pests range from minor annoyances to plant-destroying nightmares, but controlling them can be tricky.
+While commercial sprays are effective and easy to find, many of them include harsh chemicals that are not good for the environment.
 On top of that, some plants are too sensitive for sprays like that!
 Hibiscus plants in particular can suffer cosmetic damage from certain chemical sprays.
-If you need help keeping pests away from your hibiscus plants, here’s what you need to know about finding the right insecticide for hibiscus plants.
+If you need help keeping pests away from your hibiscus, here’s what you need to know about finding the right insecticide for hibiscus plants.

-The words plant safe or garden safe can sometimes be a good indicator, but it isn’t as reliable as other indicators.
-This is because, technically, any pesticide for use in a garden should be plant safe.
+The words plant-safe or garden-safe can sometimes be a good indicator, but it isn’t as reliable as other indicators.
+This is because, technically, any pesticide for use in a garden should be plant-safe.
 However, plants that are more sensitive may still react to these sprays.
 Look for these phrases in combination with other indicators.

 When in doubt, check the ingredients.
 Neem oil and pyrethrin are both derived from plants and are safe to use on your delicate hibiscus plants, but they aren’t the only natural insecticides.
 There’s no shame in looking up specific ingredients if you don’t recognize them!
 It’s better to be safe with a search history full of chemical names than sorry with a garden full of chemical burns.

 This spray is an insecticidal soap that lists the active ingredient as potassium salts of fatty acids.
-It’s safe for use on edibles, so you don’t need to worry about avoiding your vegetables or your hibiscus flowers if you plan to use them for tea — but it isn’t pet safe.
+It’s safe for use on edibles, so you don’t need to worry about avoiding your vegetables or your hibiscus flowers if you plan to use them for tea — but it isn’t pet-safe.